 José Luis Cabero was a mentor in CaixaImpulse 2016 and he is a mentor again this year.
-He is also a consultant, advisor, the interim CEO at Aelix Therapeutics and director at Symbiokraft.
+He is also the CEO at Aelix Therapeutics.
 Taking advantage of the Selection Panel event on 6-7 June we talked to him to find out more about his role in the programme and his experience with the participants he has mentored so far.

 How do you think the last two editions of the programme have gone?

 I think it’s moving forward in a very positive way.
 CaixaImpulse is definitely fulfilling a need in the pre-seed and seed phases of tech transfer, and doing it very well.

 By motivating promoters in hospitals, universities and research centres to think about all the elements needed to start transferring innovations, either to buyers through licenses, or to investors by founding a start-up.

 What is your main role as a mentor?